-The Council will protect existing employment land within the District, but will reallocate land at Star Lane Industrial Estate, Eldon Way/Foundry Industrial Estate, Stambridge Mills and Rawreth Industrial Estate for appropriate alternative uses.
-Such uses may include a proportion of employment uses.
-Land capable of accommodating the businesses and industries that currently occupy these sites but which would not be appropriate to be incorporated into their redevelopment will be allocated to more appropriate and sustainable locations.
+The Council will protect existing employment land within the District, but will reallocate land at Star Lane Industrial Estate, Eldon Way / Foundry Industrial Estate, Stambridge Mills and Rawreth Industrial Estate for appropriate alternative uses.
+Land capable of accommodating the businesses and industries that currently occupy these sites but which would not be appropriate to be incorporated into their redevelopment, will be allocated to more appropriate and sustainable locations.